smeekes/bootUR/README.md

 ```

 When installing from GitHub, in order to build the package from source,
-you need to have the apprpriate R development tools installed (such as
+you need to have the appropriate R development tools installed (such as
 [Rtools](https://cran.r-project.org/bin/windows/Rtools/) on Windows.)

 If you want the vignette to appear in your package when installing from